Whitewater rafting on the Ocoee River in Tennessee

 Photo Credit: @raftocoee

 This nine-mile section of Wolf River begins in a narrow forest channel and opens into beautiful wetland meadows and bottomland hardwoods before ending at Spirit Lake.
 This portion twists and turns through some incredible scenery; cypress trees, open shrubby wetlands and bottomland hardwoods give the waterway a hauntingly beautiful quality.
-Because of its narrow passageways, the only mode of transportation can be by canoe or kayak.
 Some parts of the river are a difficult ride, making it a better choice for intermediate and advanced paddlers, but the mostly untouched natural scenery makes it worthwhile.

 Mountain Bike Park or Amusement Park?